itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 })
 ```

 > Note: that this code works for React Router 2.
-The [documentation](https://github.com/ReactTraining/react-router/blob/master/docs/guides/ServerRendering.md) for server-side rendering don't mention any changes of this pattern from v2 to v3 , but you've been warned.
+The [documentation](https://github.com/ReactTraining/react-router/blob/master/docs/guides/ServerRendering.md) for server-side rendering doesn't mention any changes of this pattern from v2 to v3 , but you've been warned.
 >
 > React Router 4 is looking amazing and you should probably just make the jump if you're starting a new project.
-The [documentation](https://reacttraining.com/react-router/) got a complete revamp.
+The final version will be released very soon, and the [documentation](https://reacttraining.com/react-router/) got a complete revamp.
 You can use [`<StaticRouter>`](https://reacttraining.com/react-router/#staticrouter) and [`match`](https://reacttraining.com/react-router/#match) for server-side rendering if you're using version 4.
 Brian Holt explains how to tie them together in his second Complete Intro to React course on Front End Masters.
 It's worth it!
+React Router has had a lot of API churn over the past few years, but it the twitter whispers are reliable, version 4 will be the last major API redesign for the foreseeable future.
+I'm glad Ryan Florence and Michael Jackson elected to take the heat from disgruntled users while working tirelessly to build a more finalized router API that will be much better for the long term.
+The breaking changes were well worth it to get to this point.

 The code above seems pretty busy at first glance, but let's break this down.